kulkarniniraj/programming-lang-learn-kit/README.md

 2. **Vowel Counter**: Implement a function that counts the number of vowels in a given string.
 Prompt the user for a string and then use the function to determine the vowel count.

-Other: string length, concat, check and get substring.
+Other: string length, concat, check and get substring, split and join

 ### 07_arrays